Student-centric advice and objective recommendations

 Learn how to take notes

-Now, onto classes!
-We know that this tip may seem strange at first.
-After all, you already (probably) took notes all the time during high school.
-However, college is all about gathering as much knowledge as you can.
-College prepares you for your future career and life in general.
-So, it’s in your best interest to learn the best possible ways that you can take notes in your college classes.
+College is all about gathering as much knowledge as you can.
+So, it’s in your best interest to learn the best possible ways that you can take notes in your college classes!

 There’s a plethora of ways that notes can be written down.
 This includes outlining, using the Cornell method, mind-mapping, or even typing directly onto the lecture PowerPoint slides.
-For a more detailed list of note-taking strategies, we recommend checking out 7 Most Efficient Note Taking Methods.
-We recommend going through the list, maybe trying out a few of the methods, and seeing which works best for you.
+It might sound strange, but learning how to take notes well is actually something that can take a lot of time.
+For a more detailed list of note-taking strategies, check out the 7 Most Efficient Note Taking Methods.
+We recommend going through the list, maybe trying out a few of the methods, and seeing which works best for you!

 Also, throughout your time at college, you will likely hear a professor or two mention that taking notes by hand is more effective than typing your notes.
 This is actually true!
 A 2014 study by Princeton and UCLA researchers found that students who handwrote notes performed better on conceptual questions than students who typed their notes.
 While we’re not saying that you have to handwrite your notes, the results of this study are something to keep in mind!